EXCLUSIVE-White House backs 2030 milestone on path to net zero grid

 "Our goal is to enact this into law," deputy White House climate adviser Ali Zaidi told Reuters, speaking of the administration's push for a so-called clean energy standard (CES) to decarbonize the power sector.

-The latter would require reductions in emissions by adopting renewables like wind and solar, using nuclear energy or finding ways to suck up and sequester greenhouse gas emissions from fossil fuel plants.
+A clean energy standard would require reductions in emissions by adopting renewables like wind and solar, using nuclear energy or finding ways to suck up and sequester greenhouse gas emissions from fossil-fuel plants.

 "There are multiple pathways to get meaningful progress in the power sector," Zaidi said.
 "We think this is a really powerful one in terms of giving utilities a clear and clean planning horizon."

+He said later that the administration had not formally endorsed any particular interim target on the way to fully decarbonizing the U.S. power sector by 2035.

-Requiring utilities to move away from coal and natural gas is a cornerstone of U.S. President Joe Biden's plan to slash greenhouse gas emissions in half across the U.S. economy in the next decade.
+Requiring utilities to move away from coal and natural gas is a cornerstone of Biden's plan to slash greenhouse gas emissions in half across the U.S. economy in the next decade.

 Many utilities already have plans to remove carbon from their systems due to investor pressure or state mandates, so they broadly support the policy.
 They are concerned, however, that technological breakthroughs needed to reach zero emissions may not materialize in time to meet a 2035 timeline.